Please contact training director, Phillip Burney, at 423-698-4198

 It is important to mention that an Iron Worker must be willing to work in high places, have a good sense of balance, and be alert to potential danger to themselves and others.
 However, the apprenticeship program includes safety training with OSHA Authorized Construction Trainers so that the danger is minimized.
 Additionally Iron Workers must be drug free and willing to submit yearly and random drug screenings upon request.

 HOW TO APPLY

-- Call the Iron Workers Apprenticeship Program at (423) 698-4198 to schedule an application completion appointment/interview.
+- Call the Iron Workers Apprenticeship Program at (423) 698-4198 to schedule appointment.
+Please contact the training center for more details.

 - Arrive to your interview on time and prepared.
 Allow yourself enough time to complete an application with references & take an assessment test (the assessment test is used to rate you in the program).

 - Bring the following documents to your interview: Current drivers license, high school diploma/G.E.D., social security card, birth certificate, any certifications; veterans should also bring a copy of your DD214.

 - Go to our authorized drug screening facility and submit a drug screening sample.